 The wait is over.
-Our kids are home for the holidays, and thanks to remote work and class, their stay will be even longer this year.
+Our college students are home for the holidays.
 I’ve grown accustomed to empty nesting, faster than I’d ever anticipated, but I still looked forward to shoes cluttering the hallway and laughter from downstairs keeping me awake at night.

 In preparation for their homecoming, I’d shopped for their favorite snacks, cleaned their rooms from top to bottom and made homemade cookies close enough to their arrival time that the house would be filled with that fresh-baked smell.
 I’d been so excited to have a full house again, especially after enduring several long and lonely months.
 I’d felt like a young child awaiting Christmas morning as I counted down the hours for my kids to walk through the side door.

 They’ve been home for several days now, and I’m still waiting for that anticipated sigh of relief of having everyone under one roof.
 Instead, I find myself wandering through the house aimlessly, uncharacteristically tidying and looking for new ways to keep my mind occupied.

 Confused at why I was feeling so unsettled, I sought out my husband for advice.
 I found him in the basement, emptying storage closets and sorting through countless plastic bins.
 He was purging, trying to get organized.
 That’s where his nervous energy goes when his heart starts to ache.